skellis46/slipbox/fields of practice.md

 _thoughts & links:_

 - reminded of idea that we are our actions (in [[there is no natural soma]] -- but also in relation to [[there is no natural soma]] and the body's disinterest in the boundaries between body and non-body.
-- note also here [[a border is not a boundary]] -- that is, Ingold is talking about a border here -- a place of immense life and possibility, not a boundary.
-Note how he uses the word "boundary".
+- I think Ingold is talking about a border here (as Sennett describes it in [[a border is not a boundary]]) -- a place of immense life and possibility, not a boundary, although he does use the word "boundary".

 ---